 In this blog, we will highlight the advantages of Modular Dynamic components.
 Whereas Integrated systems are a dedicated mobility base incorporating several areas of movement, Modular components can be retrofitted to a mobility base and used individually or in combination with one another.
 The ability to place these Modular Dynamic components on a variety of mobility bases is a critical advantage.
 This allows Dynamic Seating to be added to an existing mobility base without having to replace, and fund, a new integrated base.

 Retrofitting allows the most appropriate mobility base to be chosen for the client and modular Dynamic components can then be added.

 Many Integrated systems also include a dedicated seating system.
 This seating system may not meet a client’s needs and adding on “after-market” seating is often more difficult when using an Integrated mobility base.
 Many Integrated systems use a footboard, rather than individual footrests.
 Individual dynamic footrests capture movement separately in each lower extremity.
 This movement can be quite different on each side of the body and separate components can accommodate this variance.
-A single footboard may not respond well to movement of differing degrees and force on each side of the body.
+A single footboard may not respond as well to movement of differing degrees and force on each side of the body.